japila-books/spark-sql-internals/docs/spark-sql-CatalogTable.md

 === [[stats-metadata]] Table Statistics for Query Planning (Auto Broadcast Joins and Cost-Based Optimization)

-You manage a table metadata using the spark-sql-Catalog.md[catalog] interface (aka _metastore_).
+You manage a table metadata using the [Catalog](Catalog.md) interface.
 Among the management tasks is to get the <<stats, statistics>> of a table (that are used for spark-sql-cost-based-optimization.md[cost-based query optimization]).

 [source, scala]
 ----